James-Yip/service-agenda/README.md

 service-agenda is a simple client-server application based on the concept of microservices, where the client and the server are run in two different containers respectively.

-This application supports various operations for agenda management including user register, meeting creation & query, etc.
+This application supports various operations for agenda management including user register, meeting creation etc.

 ## API Design